-If a student must be absent from class or arrive late to school, the student's parent/guardian must call the Attendance Line at 663-0616 the day of the absence or earlier.
-The attendance line is available 24 hours a day for your convenience.
+If a student must be absent for the day, the student's parent/guardian must call or text the Attendance Line at 612-695-2139 the day of the absence or earlier.
+The attendance line is available 24 hours a day for your convenience, however the office will respond within the school day hours.
 Absences must be excused within 24 hours or the absence may remain unexcused.

-If the school and parent/guardian do not connect on the day of the absence, a note from a parent/guardian will be accepted the next morning.
-Absences may no longer be excused after the day the student returns.
-Parents/Guardians are encouraged to apply for an online access number to view their student's attendance record.
-See website for more information to Family Access.
+If the school and parent/guardian do not connect on the day of the absence, written communication from a parent/guardian will be accepted the next morning.
+Parents/guardians are encouraged to apply for an online access number to view their student's attendance record.
+See District website for more information on Family Access (northfieldschools.org).